Pitto/Jasc-Soccer/README.md

 Video of the gameplay:
 https://www.youtube.com/watch?v=14ruEBfzDqM

-in the video there are subtitles that explain some further features:
+In the video there are subtitles that explain some further features.